How it works: from signals to friction reduction

-A closed-loop team system: signals → team actions → measurement → shared responsibility.
+A closed-loop team system: early execution signals → guided team actions → re-measurement → shared responsibility.

 It starts with a few quick questions